 - Join a video meeting.

-- In the bottom-right corner, select Present now.
+- On the bottom, select Present now .

-- Select Your entire screen, A window, or Chrome tab.
+- Select Your entire screen, A window, or A tab.

 - If you present a Chrome tab, it shares that tab's audio by default.

 - To present a different tab, select the tab you want to present, click Share this tab instead.

 - Select Share.

 If your camera is turned on, participants continue to see your video while you're presenting.

 For presenting issues, see Troubleshoot issues with Google Meet.

 - In the bottom-right corner, click Present now.